A criterion for sharpness in tree enumeration and the asymptotic number of triangulations in Kuperberg's G2 spider: Sharpness criterion proof and examples

 where $C =\sqrt{\frac{A(\tau)}{2\pi A''(\tau)}}$. \end{enumerate} \end{theorem}

 The theorem's gcd condition is a mild technicality, satisfied for example if $(a_n)$ is eventually increasing.
-(When the gcd exceeds 1, the asymptotic formula applies with a modified constant $C$ to a subsequence of $(y_n)$.)
+(When the gcd exceeds 1, the asymptotic formula applies, with a modified constant~$C$, to the subsequence of $(y_n)$ consisting of positive values.)
 This theorem appears to have been first established essentially by Meir and Moon in \cite[Thm.
 3.1]{Meir}, building on techniques of Darboux \cite{Darboux}, P\'{o}lya \cite{Polya}, and others.
 In \cite{Meir_2} the same authors generalize their analysis to a much broader class of functional equations, of which \eqref{eqn-functional_equation_2} is an example.
-One may also consult \cite[Thm.
+One can consult \cite[Thm.
 5]{Drmota} and \cite[Thm.
-VI.6]{Flajolet} for proofs of this more general result, and one may find in \cite[pp.~467-471]{Flajolet} a brief note about the theorem's history.
-Here we only outline the proof.
+VI.6]{Flajolet} for proofs of this more general result, and one can find in \cite[pp.~467-471]{Flajolet} a brief note about the theorem's history.

-\begin{hproof}To show (1), note that if $A(\tau)-\tau A'(\tau)=0$ for $\tau\in (0,R)$ and we further assume that $y(r)>\tau$, then since $y(0)=0<\tau<y(r)$ and $y$ is increasing on $[0,r)$, there is some point $z$ in $(0,r)$ where $y$ is analytic and $y(z)=\tau$.
-Since $\psi=y^{-1}$ on $(0,r)$, we see that $ 0=\psi'(\tau)=(y'(z))^{-1}, $ which is absurd.
-Next, since $z\mapsto (A(z)-zA'(z))$ is a decreasing function on $(0,R)$, if $y(r)<\tau$, then $\psi'(y(r))\neq 0$.
-One can then argue, as in the proof of Theorem \ref{thm-main}, that $y$ admits an analytic continuation to a neighborhood of $r$.
-This contradicts Pringsheim's Theorem, establishing that $y(r)=\tau$.
-To derive (2), the main idea is that under the hypotheses of the theorem the function $\psi-r$ has a second-order zero at $\tau$, which implies that $y-\tau$ behaves locally like a square-root function near $r$.
-The Taylor coefficients of such a function are known by the generalized binomial theorem and the transfer theorems of Flajolet and Odlyzko \cite{Odlyzko} (see the \nameref{sec-appendix}) to have a subexponential growth factor of $n^{-3/2}.$ \end{hproof}